Basketball positions: Point guard

-Point guards are tasked with many responsibilities and roles that can often differ greatly from the other four positions on the court.
-While the shooting guard and front court players often focus on scoring points, rebounding the ball, and playing defense, successful point guards typically have a different mentality centered around involving their teammates on offense, executing plays, and leading their team.
-Although NBA teams do not often name captains, point guard Jalen Brunson was named captain of the New York Knicks for the 2024-2025 NBA season for his leadership, and, as of 2025, eight of the 13 winners of the NBA Twyman–Stokes Teammate of the Year award have been point guards.
+Point guards often have responsibilities that differ significantly from those of the other positions.
+While the other positions often focus on scoring points, rebounding the ball, and playing defense, successful point guards often focus on executing plays in a way that involves other players, acting as the leader of the whole team.
+Although NBA teams do not often name captains, point guard Jalen Brunson was named captain of the New York Knicks for the 2024–2025 NBA season for his leadership.
+As of 2025, eight of the 13 winners of the NBA Twyman–Stokes Teammate of the Year award have been point guards.

-Point guards in the modern NBA can often be separated into two different categories, although there are exceptions: a scoring point guard (also known as a lead guard) and a facilitator-type point guard, also known as a passing guard.
+With exceptions, point guards in the modern NBA can often be separated into two different categories: a scoring point guard (also known as a lead guard) and a facilitator-type point guard (also known as a passing guard).
 A scoring point guard usually has the ability to shoot accurately from three-point or mid-range distance.
-This type of point guard could also score around the basket with floaters, acrobatic layups or dunks.
-They may rely on their smaller size, quicker speed, and dribbling ability to achieve mismatches with larger defenders who are unable to match their agility on the perimeter.
-Stephen Curry (NBA) and Damian Lillard (NBA) are examples of scoring point guards who use three-point shooting and finesse around the basket to score effectively.
-Russell Westbrook (NBA) is a point guard noted for his poor shooting ability but great skill at finishing near the rim with powerful, athletic dunks and layups over larger defenders.
-A facilitator-type point guard often has a high basketball IQ, or intuitive understanding of the game, and can see plays happening before they occur.
-In addition, these types of point guards are typically well-versed in the execution of their team's half court set offense, and they typically know the correct spots for each player on the court.
-Chris Paul (NBA) and Chelsea Gray (WNBA) are examples of a facilitator-type point guard.
+They are often also capable of scoring from near the basket with layups or dunks.
+They may rely on their smaller size, quicker speed, and dribbling ability gain an advantage over larger defenders.
+Stephen Curry and Damian Lillard are examples of scoring point guards who use three-point shooting and finesse around the basket to score effectively.
+Russell Westbrook is a point guard noted for his poor shooting ability but great skill at finishing near the rim with powerful, athletic dunks and layups over larger defenders.
+A facilitator-type point guard often has a high intuitive understanding of the game, and as such, can plan and execute plays quickly and effectively.
+In addition, these types of point guards are typically very knowledgable of their team's half court set offense, knowing the correct spots for each player on the court.
+Chris Paul and Chelsea Gray are examples of facilitator-type point guards.

-Some point guards are known for focusing their game on their prolific defensive skill and ability to impact the offense of opposing teams' forwards and centers despite their smaller size.
-This skill set is often relegated to role players and specialists, although some players including Gary Payton and Marcus Smart have found recognition in NBA as NBA Defensive Player of the Year.
+Some point guards are known for focusing their strategy on defensive skill and ability to impact the offense of opposing teams' forwards and centers despite their smaller size.
+This skill set is often relegated to role players and specialists, as opposed to starters, although some players including Gary Payton and Marcus Smart have found recognition in the NBA as NBA Defensive Player of the Year winners.